 I’m sure you’re aware of the importance your business website has in today’s technological age.
-With more businesses than ever before providing their products and services online, it’s important to keep up to date with the latest online marketing trends and Google algorithm updates to keep ahead of your competition.
+With more businesses than ever before providing their products and services online, it’s important to keep up to date with the latest SEO online marketing trends and Google algorithm updates to keep ahead of your competition.

 So what makes website speed so important?

 The Importance Of Speed